nhsuk/c2s-page-per-gp-prototype/README.md

 # Connect to a GP service
-Design prototypes for Connecting to Services project, particularly the connect to a GP route.
+Design prototypes for one page per GP feature.

 Note this is prototype code.
 Not intended for production use.